LukeGrahamLandry/franca/devlog.md

     - jit mandelbrot_ui: (firefox: 545 -> 475. chrome: 375 -> 340)
     - cross compiler/main to macos-arm: (firefox: 2620 -> 2105. chrome: 2345 -> 1940)
     - my import_wasm seems about the same.
+- node runner for tests. doesn't test everything but would at least catch a missing comma in worker.js.

 ## (Feb 22)